Table of Contents:

 #6.
 Analysis communication skills

 Talking about data without making it boring or indecipherable is a serious skill, and employers look for this strength when hiring anyone who needs to turn data into decisions.
 List certifications and skills you have in this area, such as statistical process control or Six Sigma.

 Decks and slide shows remain a constant in the business and marketing spheres.
 List presentation software you’ve mastered on your resume and link to portfolio work if possible to show off your ability to communicate in slide format.

 #8.
-Public speaking skills:
+Public speaking skills

 Not everyone with great verbal communication skills can wow a crowd, so include your public speaking skills on your resume if you have them.
 Provide a list of successful speaking engagements to back up your claims when possible.

-9. Web communication skills:
+#9.
+Web communication skills

-You can utilize the skills section of your resume to list communication skills.
+You can utilize the Skills section of your resume to list communication skills.
 But you still need to make sure to back up anything you claim throughout the rest of your resume.

 While there’s nothing wrong with summarizing valuable attributes in a quick list employers can scan, take time to properly showcase your communication skills throughout your resume and cover letter.
 Here are a few tips for doing so:

 Make sure every sentence is clear and makes the point you want it to, and proofread your work so a silly typo doesn’t make employers question your ability to communicate.